 The exam is based on the storyboard assignment and the digital 2D animation assignment.
-The outline for the assignments is handed out at the beginning of the exam.
+The outline for the assignments is handed out on the first day of the exam.

-Students are required to do a storyboard assignment and a 120 frames (5 seconds) animation completed using the given storyboard, layout and model sheets.
+Students are required to do a storyboard assignment and a 120 frames (5 seconds) animation completed using the given key pose, layout and model sheets.
 Students have 5 days to complete the assignments.